dentremor/Software-Defined-Infrastrucure/doku.md

   </VirtualHost>
 ```

-Now the side must be enabled with `$ a2ensite dh102.conf` and add the follwing instructions to `/etc/apache2/apache2.conf`:
+Now the side must be enabled with `$ a2ensite dh102.conf` and add the following instructions to `/etc/apache2/apache2.conf`:

 ```
 <Directory /home/sdidoc/>